 Degree Nursing helps prospecting students and nurses from around the world find information about nursing schools, nursing degrees, and nursing career in the United States of America.
 Licensed Practical Nurse (LPN), Registered Nurse (RN), and related nursing specialties can use this website to help advance their nursing career.

-Nursing schools in the United States of America are grouped by state.
-Use the nursing school state web pages to find a favorite nursing school and to see its location on a map.
+Nursing schools in the United States of America are grouped by state and city.
+Use the nursing school state and city web pages to find a nearby nursing school and to see its location on a map.
 Nursing school degree programs, accreditation, and other nursing school information is also provided.

 Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, District Of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming